 For purposes of the discussion below, the Company defines "Same Centers" as those Centers that are substantially complete and in operation for the entirety of both periods of the comparison.
-Non-Same Centers for comparison purposes include those Centers or properties that are going through a substantial redevelopment often resulting in the closing of a portion of the Center ("Redevelopment Properties"), those properties that have recently transitioned to or from equity method joint ventures to or from consolidated assets ("JV Transition Centers") and properties that have been disposed of ("Disposition Properties").
+Non-Same Centers for comparison purposes include those Centers or properties that are going through a substantial redevelopment often resulting in the closing of a portion of the Center ("Redevelopment Properties"), those properties that have recently transitioned to or from equity method joint ventures to or from consolidated assets ("JV Transition Centers") and properties that have been disposed of ("Disposition

+Properties").
 The Company moves a Center in and out of Same Centers based on whether the Center is substantially complete and in operation for the entirety of both periods of the comparison.
 Accordingly, the Same Centers consist of all consolidated Centers, excluding the Redevelopment Properties, the JV Transition Centers and the Disposition Properties for the periods of comparison.

-For the comparison of the year ended December 31, 2021 to the year ended December 31, 2020, the Redevelopment Properties are Paradise Valley Mall and certain ground up developments.
+For the comparison of the year ended December 31, 2023 to the year ended December 31, 2022 and the comparison of the year ended December 31, 2022 to the year ended December 31, 2021, there are no Redevelopment Properties.

-For the comparison of the year ended December 31, 2022 to the year ended December 31, 2021, the JV Transition Centers are the two former Sears parcels at Deptford Mall and Vintage Faire Mall (See "Acquisitions" in Management's Overview and Summary), and for the comparison of the year ended December 31, 2021 to the year ended December 31, 2020, the JV Transition Centers are Fashion District Philadelphia and Sears South Plains.
-The change in revenues and expenses at the JV Transition Centers is primarily due to the conversion of Fashion District Philadelphia from an Unconsolidated Joint Venture Center to a Consolidated Center (See Note 15-Consolidated Joint Venture and Acquisitions in the Company's Notes to the Consolidated Financial Statements).
+For the comparison of the year ended December 31, 2023 to the year ended December 31, 2022, the JV Transition Centers are the two former Sears parcels at Deptford Mall and Vintage Faire Mall, the five former Sears parcels at Chandler Fashion Center, Danbury Fair Mall, Freehold Raceway Mall, Los Cerritos Center and Washington Square (See "Acquisitions" in Management's Overview and Summary), and for the comparison of the year ended December 31, 2022 to the year ended December 31, 2021, the JV Transition Centers are the two former Sears parcels at Deptford Mall and Vintage Faire Mall.

-For the comparison of the year ended December 31, 2022 to the year ended December 31, 2021 and the comparison of the year ended December 31, 2021 to the year ended December 31, 2020, the Disposition Properties are Paradise Valley Mall and Tucson La Encantada.
+For the comparison of the year ended December 31, 2023 to the year ended December 31, 2022, the Disposition Properties are The Marketplace at Flagstaff, Superstition Springs Power Center and Towne Mall (See "Dispositions" in Management's Overview and Summary), and for the comparison of the year ended December 31, 2022 to the year ended December 31, 2021, the Disposition Properties are Paradise Valley Mall and Tucson La Encantada.